Robinpig/Note/docs/CS/Java/JDK/Basic/Basic.md

 - [JDK Tools and Utilities](/docs/CS/Java/JDK/Basic/Tools.md)

+Like the Java programming language, the Java Virtual Machine operates on two kinds of types: [primitive types](/docs/CS/Java/JDK/Basic/PrimitiveType.md) and reference types.

 ### Reference Types and Values

 There are four kinds of *reference types*: class types, interface types, type variables, and array types.

+An array type consists of a `component type` with a single dimension.

+The element type of an array type is necessarily either a primitive type, or a class type, or an interface type.

+A reference value may also be the special null reference, a reference to no object, which will be denoted here by null.
+The null reference initially has no run-time type, but may be cast to any type.
+The default value of a reference type is null.

+**This specification does not mandate a concrete value encoding null.**

 ```
 ReferenceType: